-Located in the heart of the Faubourg Saint-Antoine and near one of the most delightful and delicious food markets in Paris, the open air Marché d'Aligre, the Brocante de la place d’Aligre is a quiet and poetic flea market, with a provincial touch.
+Not as big as Vanves, but much more promising than Montreuil, the Brocante de la place d'Aligre is a place that flea market enthusiasts should add to their Paris shopping itinerary.
+Located in the heart of the Faubourg Saint-Antoine and close to one of the most charming and delicious food markets in Paris, the open-air Marché d'Aligre, this weekly gathering is a quiet and poetic flea market with a provincial touch.

-As usual with small flea markets, it is strongly advised to rummage through old boxes, and not stick only to what's on display.
-Most merchants at Brocante de la place d'Aligre are eager to sell, and shoppers are often seen picking through the boxes on the ground for the best deals.
-For this reason, visitors can expect to find a vintage 1970s Polaroid camera or a 1950s dial phone for less than 10 €.
-Specialized booths in the middle of the square are filled with beautiful antique illustrations, drawings and photos, in a rather affordable price range.
-It is of course possible - and highly recommended - to haggle.
+As with all small flea markets, it's a good idea to rummage through old boxes and not just stick to what's on display.
+Most of the stallholders at the Brocante de la place d'Aligre are eager to sell, and shoppers can often be seen rummaging through the boxes on the ground in search of the best bargains.
+As a result, visitors can expect to find an old Polaroid camera from the 1970s or a dial telephone from the 1950s for less than €10.
+Specialised stalls in the middle of the square are filled with beautiful antique illustrations, drawings and photographs, all at a more affordable price.
+Of course, it is possible - and highly recommended - to bargain.